AnyLogic

 [Visible if Maintenance is enabled]

 The priority of the maintenance task.
 Higher value means higher priority.
-It will be compared to other task priorities when making decisions what task may preempt other, etc.
+It will be compared to other task priorities when making decisions what task may preempt other, and so on.

 Value type: double